Based on requirements, always pick the right tool for the job. — DrewMarsh

 Binary Search Tree

-A binary search tree is a tree data structure in which root node is less than or equal to left subtree and greater than or equal to right subtree.
+A binary search tree is a tree data structure in which the root node is less than or equal to the left subtree and greater than or equal to the right subtree.
 The developer can use Binary Search Tree in the following use cases.